 Other Entry-level Jobs to Consider:

-There are many ways on how to become a project manager with no experience necessary, and there is no clear cut path for those interested in this particular career path.
-And while prior work experience does matter, those who have little to no experience in the project management area still have a fair chance of getting hired.
+So, have you worked out how do you become a project manager as there is no clear cut path for those interested in this particular career path.
+And while prior work experience does matter, those who have little to no experience in the project management area still have a fair chance of getting hired especially as a junior project manager.
 Getting started in a career in project management may all simply boil down to your technical skills, previous work experience, and dedication to pursuing the career path.